cambsull/SteamWebAPILibrary/README.md

 myFunc({
     steamids: '76561197960435530, 76561197960435531, 76561197960435532, 76561197960435533', // Return info for the specified Steam IDs
-    format: 'json' // Return in JSON format (optional, enabled by default and can be omitted) });
+    format: 'json' // Return in JSON format (redundant, enabled by default and can be omitted) });
 ```